rksainath/loan-calculator/README.md

-# loan-calculator
+# Loan Calculator
-Loan calculator based on JS
+Loan calculator application using Javascirpt DOM.
+This is an exercise based on Brad Traversy's JS tutorial.